-Darjeeling Express stared as a 12-cover supper club before they become permanent and it’s well deserved for the majestic food.
+Darjeeling Express commenced life as as a 12-cover supper club before they become permanent and it’s well deserved for the majestic food.
 Owner, and self-taught chef, Asma Khan once shared residencies cooking at the likes of The Sun and 13 Cantons, the same place where I reviewed Sarap who are doing great things with Filipino food right now, Darjeeling express are doing great things with Indian food right now in their permanent home, within the bustling Kingly Court since the spring of 2017.
 The open kitchen spins out dishes inspired by Asma’s Bengali and North Indian roots, all cooked exclusively by women, in fact the whole restaurant is run by women, with the aim to cook-up home-style-belly-tickling-goodness.
 It rubs shoulders with the likes of Le Bab and a whole host of other establishments that will happily nourish you.

 The tangra chilli prawns £8 are so called as the recipe is inspired by the region of Tangra within Calcutta where there is a throng of Chinese inhabitants – it’s the only Chinatown in India too.
 Per an order we get five little prawns, but what they lack in size, they make up for in flavour and some.
 They are heavy on the kick of Indo Chinese flavours, that means a smoky pan sear and a rough slap of heat on the tongue.
 They are the very definition of pleasure pain and I love them, in fact we all did.

 We then get papri chaat £6, a row of spiced potatoes, chickpeas covered in bright yellow coloured crispy papri.
 It resembles a caterpillar, but this one doesn’t blossom into a butterfly, but rampant heat that hits the tongue, only the moreish sweetness of taramind chutney provides temporary relief.
 They’re addictive and clever.